What is Bullying?

 Who can I tell?

-A friend; someone in your family; Teachers; Mrs Williams; LSAs; School Council Members; Lunch Time Staff; any grown up who works in school.
+A friend; someone in your family; Teachers; Mrs Richardson; LSAs; School Council Members; Lunch Time Staff; any grown up who works in school.

 MOST IMPORTANTLY: -